 Some things take time

 At the age of 99, Doris (Gardner) Howard is remaking her WW2 Scrapbook.
-After carrying around 5 boxes of memorabilia for 74 years, Doris with the aid of a friend, is finally finishing up her WW2 scrapbook.
+After carrying around 5 boxes of memorabilia for 74 years, Doris with the aid of friend Mary Johnson, is finally finishing up her WW2 scrapbook.

 Begun in 1947, her scrapbook fell apart by 1970 and ended up in a box along with a lot of other items from the duration of WW2.